omsf/OMSF/content/projects/project-list.md

 date: 2018-05-30T13:17:20+02:00
 menu: projects
 name: "project-list"
-weight: 2
+weight: 1
 ---

 This is the current list of projects under the OMSF umbrella.

-If you are interested to become a member of any of the projects, please fill out this [**form**](https://forms.gle/b3tFpZxxfrHSY8PT9) or reach out to info@omsf.io.
+If you are interested to become a member of any of the projects, please reach out to info@omsf.io.

 {{% h3-green %}}
 [OpenFold Consortium](https://openfold.io)